-\end{enumerate} The first one is a reformulation of Mumford's isomorphism when $g \geq 2$, recalled in the introduction.
+\end{enumerate} The first one is a reformulation of Mumford's isomorphism when $g \geq 2$, recalled in the Introduction.
 For $g=0,1$, Deligne performs special constructions in \cite[Appendice C]{Deligne:letter-Quillen}.
-The second construction combines an interpretation of Deligne pairings in terms of the determinant of the cohomology (cf. \textsection \ref{subsubsec:Ducrot} below) with Grothendieck duality.
+The second construction combines an interpretation of Deligne pairings via the determinant of the cohomology (cf. \textsection \ref{subsubsec:Ducrot} below) with Grothendieck duality.
 The last isomorphism is one of the equivalent presentations of $\langle \cfrak_2(E) \rangle_{C/S}$ discussed in \cite{Deligne-determinant}.
-We note that Deligne's definition of this bundle is different from Elkik's approach in \cite{Elkikfib} that we use here, but they are both canonically isomorphic, cf. \cite[Theorem 3.22]{Eriksson-Freixas-Wentworth}.
+We note that Deligne's definition of this bundle is different from Elkik's approach \cite{Elkikfib} that we use here.
+However, they are both canonically isomorphic, cf. \cite[Theorem 3.22]{Eriksson-Freixas-Wentworth}.

 On the other hand, in this setting, Theorem \ref{thm:A} can be simplified by means of the isomorphisms in Theorem \ref{thm:cor86}, and then it takes the same shape as \eqref{eq:DRRforcurvesgeneral}, as an isomorphism of $\QBbb$-line bundles.
-They actually agree, as we now prove.
+They in fact agree, as we now prove.

 \begin{proposition} For families of smooth projective curves over a quasi-compact base as above, the isomorphism in Theorem \ref{thm:A} coincides with the original Deligne--Riemann--Roch isomorphism \eqref{eq:DRRforcurvesgeneral}, as isomorphisms of $\QBbb$-line bundles. \end{proposition}